LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

     </figcaption>
 </figure>

-The U-Net model architecture was first introduced in the 2015 paper [U-Net: Convolutional Networks for Biomedical Image Segmentation by Olaf Ronneberger, Philipp Fischer and Thomas Brox][unet-original].
+The U-Net model architecture was first introduced in the 2015 paper [U-Net: Convolutional Networks for Biomedical Image Segmentation][unet-original] by Olaf Ronneberger, Philipp Fischer and Thomas Brox.
 The name U-Net comes from the shape of the model in the schematic that the original authors drew.
 See above.
 It is debatable if this is the best choice of name.